-Brumachen Update: See How The Portable Coffee Brewing Company Has Done After ‘Shark Tank’
+Brumachen Update: See How The Portable Coffee Brewing Company Has Done After 'Shark Tank'

 "Brumachen claims to be the world's first portable coffee and tea brewer," the report noted.
 "Apart from being quite handy, travel-friendly, and easy to operate, the Brumachen Brewer is also eco-conscious and sustainable.
 Instead of plastic coffee pods that take up to 400 years to degrade, the Brumachen Brewer uses biodegradable pods made out of sugarcane that degrade in only 180 days.
 Brumachen also claims to be the makers of the world's first eco-friendly, biodegradable coffee pods."

-As the report noted, Kweku came up with the idea for the business after moving to the United States from Ghana and earning a degree in civil engineering from Cleveland State University.
+According to the outlet, Kweku came up with the idea for the business after moving to the United States from Ghana and earning a degree in civil engineering from Cleveland State University.
 After graduation, he found work in the construction industry and found that it was sometimes hard to get a cup of java when working at sites.
 That led to the idea for a single-use brewing cup.

 Even before appearing on Shark Tank, Brumachen has won over customers online.
 The company launched a Kickstarter campaign last year that raised more than $40,000, though the growth came a bit too fast as the outfit found it was unable to fill some orders.